MonitorAmbientLight/mal-master/README.md

-# Overview
+# Introduction to Monitor Ambient Light (MAL)

-The MonitorAmbientLight system (MAL) is a simple and inexpensive open source solution that enhances the immersion while playing games and watching movies and series on a monitor.
+The Monitor Ambient Light system (MAL) is a simple and inexpensive open source solution that enhances the immersion while playing games and watching movies and series on a monitor.

 This solution is based on the open source product Hyperion and is intended to provide a quick and easy way to deploy ambient lights for monitors that anyone can use, with pre-built 3D models, instructions, parts list and pre-built images.